movoid12/my-cv/README.md

 ### How to enter your own data

-This CV Template that allows you to showcase your skills, education, work experience, projects, and languages.
+That CV Template allows you to showcase your contact infos, skills, education, work experience, projects, and languages.
 In order to make this template work correctly, you need to fill out the [Example-Portfolio](docs/portfolio-example.json) and host it on an API endpoint.

 ## How to Use